jbaublitz/pfs/README.md

-# fuse-pfs
+# pfs
-A process group restricted FUSE file system
+A wrapper to expose temporary in-memory filesystems to a process